Don Scott (footballer, born 1947)

-Don W. Scott (born 20 December 1947) is a former Australian rules footballer who represented in the Victorian Football League (VFL) from 1967–1981.
+Don W. Scott (born 20 December 1947) is a former Australian rules footballer who played for in the Victorian Football League (VFL) between 1967 and 1981.

 Over his 302-game VFL career, Scott built a reputation as an aggressive ruckman and a team enforcer.
-As captain, he led the Hawks to two premierships.

-Scott played 302 games in the brown and gold over a 15-year career that spanned between 1967 and 1981, winning three premierships with the club as well as the 1973 best and fairest award.
+As captain, he led the Hawks to two premierships and won a total of three premierships with the club, as well as the 1973 best and fairest award.

-The club's captain from 1976 to 1980, Scott was recognised as one of the most fearless ruckmen of his era.

-An intimidating competitor, he played with enormous courage, doing what was necessary to win with a remorseless, tough mode of attrition.

 Early career

 If Scott had not become a footballer, he very well might have become a champion horse rider.
 His father Doug was a schoolteacher and his grandfather was an avid horseman.
 At 16 years of age he won a jumping and riding prize at the Royal Melbourne Show on a horse he had trained himself.
 Throughout his football career and afterwards, Scott continued to be heavily involved in the equine industry, whether it was horse-rearing, merchandising equine products, or competing in showjumping.

 Scott was educated at Blackburn High School.

 Because of his aggressive style of play, Scott was a frequent visitor to the tribunal, whether he was the purported instigator or the victim; he was reported 15 times but only suspended for a total of 11 matches.